-UCSF Graduate Division 415/476-2111 UCSF Graduate Forms UCSF Policy
+UCSF Graduate Division

+Graduate.division@ucsf.edu

+415/476-2111

+UCSF Registrar's Forms

 7. FINANCIAL OVERVIEW

 Financial Support

 Full financial support is provided to all students for the duration of the doctoral program, and is contingent only on students maintaining satisfactory academic progress.
 Support includes stipend and fees (which includes comprehensive health and dental insurance).
 Non-resident tuition for out of state students will be covered for the first year; all eligible students must obtain California residency by their second year.